RorySchof/scheduler_app/README.md

 # Project Features

 The system showcases appointment days from Monday to Friday, with color-coded indications reflecting their availability.
 Each day presents the count of available slots.
 Users can easily navigate between days to access detailed information.
-Distinguishing between booked and available slots is visually clear.
+Distinguishing between booked and available slots is easy and intuitive.
 To book an interview, users can input a student's name and select an interviewer from a provided list.
 Modification of existing interviews is possible through the edit icon, and cancellation triggers a confirmation pop-up before permanently deleting the interview.
 The display dynamically updates, reflecting the current remaining spots and any changes made after each modification.

 ## Setup